dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 1. Follow the steps to [remove](#disable) a one-time password-based or security-key based MFA method.

-1. Click on the link to <label>disable multi-factor authentication</label>.
+1. On the one-time password or security key removal confirmation page, click on the <label>disable multi-factor authentication</label> link.

     ![Disable recovery code](/files/user-mfa-disable-with-recovery-code-after-login.png)